Guides

 The big gigs times three

 When it comes to indoor concerts in Ireland it doesn’t get much bigger than the 3Arena, the 13,000-seater venue whose listings read like a who’s who of the biggest stars in the world.
-November alone will feature Interpol (November 10), Nick Cave and the Bad Seeds (November 13), Vampire Weekend (November 29) and a whole lot more, with the big names set to keep on coming all through the winter.
+November alone will feature JLS (November 11), The Last Dinner Party (November 14), Bad Omens (November 21) and a whole lot more, with the big names set to keep on coming all through the winter.

 Best for: adults.